These are our councillors for the faculty of Governance and Global Affairs (FGGA)!

 - Make tutorials available for internationals

 The Faculty Governance and Global Affairs offers an enormous range of students of different backgrounds via Leiden University College and Public Administration.
 This means that there is a lot of potential to get to know each other!
-Once the students get to know each other more and mingle, this creates many new perspectives, but at the same time this helps international students to feel more at home in Leiden and The Hague.
+Once the students get to know each other more and mingle, this creates many new perspectives, but at the same time, this helps international students to feel more at home in Leiden and The Hague.
 The idea is to start a program where Dutch and international students are matched and are going to explore the cities.
-This will of course be on a voluntary basis.
+This will, of course, be on a voluntary basis.

-Besides it is important that internationals get the opportunity to follow tutorials.
+Besides, it is important that internationals get the opportunity to follow tutorials.
 Many of them do follow a minor or extra courses at the study Public Administration.
 At the moment, they make an extra exam question which should replace the missed tutorials.
 This is a weird construction.
 The tutorials should be available for everyone, after all, these are important components of the education.
-Moreover, this construction does not improve the connection between both the Dutch students and the international students.
+Moreover, this construction does not improve the connection between both the Dutch students and international students.

 For a sustainable university

 - Actually separate waste